 Depending on your account status, your financial obligation can be satisfied in one of the following ways:

-- Pay your bill in full by cash, check, or credit card.
+- E-sign your Financial Obligation Agreement, and pay your bill in full by cash, check, or credit card.

-- If you opt to sign up for the Tuition Payment Plan, you must complete a payment plan agreement and submit it to the Cashier’s Office along with your first payment and the non-refundable payment plan fee.
+- If you opt to sign up for the Tuition Payment Plan, you must E-Sign your Financial Obligation Agreement, complete a payment plan agreement and submit it to the Cashier’s Office along with your first payment and the non-refundable payment plan fee.
 Contact the Cashier’s Office for more information.

-- If you are a student with enough anticipated financial aid to cover your entire bill, or if you have partial financial aid benefits, you must sign a promissory note (sign your bill).
-This constitutes your promise to pay unpaid tuition and fees as a result of any reductions or loss of financial aid benefits for any reason.
+- If you are a student with enough anticipated financial aid to cover your entire bill, or if you have partial financial aid benefits, you must E-sign a Financial Obligation Agreement.
+This constitutes your promise to pay unpaid tuition, fees, and any other authorized charges on your account.

 Failure to satisfy your financial obligation to the College by established due dates will put your account in a state of default and will result in the assessment of late fees.
 If you change your mind about attending, you must formally withdraw BEFORE the start of the semester to avoid being left with a financial obligation to the College.
 If your account is in a state of default at any time from the time of registration to the start of the semester, the College reserves the right, but does not assume the responsibility, to remove your registration.